Fredko01/Sorting-Visualizer/README.md

 To stop a sorting algorithm, one of the sorting algorithm buttons must be clicked e.g.: INSERTION SORT.

-Link to live version: link is available later...
+Link to live version: https://fredko01.github.io/SortingVisualization/